BrechtDeMan/WebAudioEvaluationTool/README.txt

 		Depending on the settings, it displays and/or saves (in ‘saves/ratings/’) a boxplot, confidence interval plot, scatter plot, or a combination of the aforementioned.
 		Requires the free matplotlib library.
 		At this point, more than one subjects are needed for this script to work.

+	timeline_view_movement.py
+		Creates a timeline for every subject, for every ‘audioholder’/page, corresponding with any of the output XML files found in ‘/saves’.
+It shows the marker movements of the different fragments, along with when each fragment was played (red regions).
+Automatically takes fragment names, rating axis title, rating axis labels, and audioholder name from the XML file (if available).

 	timeline_view.py
 		Creates a timeline for every subject, for every ‘audioholder’/page, corresponding with any of the output XML files found in ‘/saves’.
 It shows when and for how long the subject listened to each of the fragments.